crespo/reverse-polish-notation/README.md

 ## How it works:
 1. Read a input.
 2. If it is an integer (operand), push to the stack.
-3. If it is an operator, pop the last and second-to-last operands off the list, do the operation and then push it back to the stack.
+3. If it is an operator, pop the last and second-to-last operands off the stack, do the operation and then push it back to the stack.
 4. If it is empty, close the program.

 ## Usage: